-A distribution warehouse offers an affordable option for companies moving large amounts of product extended distances.
-Basically, you can use a distribution warehouse to store you’re a large shipment of product before it’s broken down and distributed.
+A distribution warehouse offers an affordable option for companies moving large amounts of product over extended distances.
+Basically, you can use a distribution warehouse to store large quantities of products before they are broken down and distributed.

-In our article, “What is LTL Shipping and How Can it Save You Money?” we talked about a situation in which a company needs to get product from a manufacturer on the east coast to three retail locations across the country.
-Using a distribution warehouse, the company can save a good deal on shipping costs.
+In our article, “What is LTL Shipping and How Can it Save You Money?” we talked about a situation in which a company needed to get their product from a manufacturer on the east coast to three retail locations across the country.
+Using a distribution warehouse, the company reduced delivery times, allowed for better inventory management, and saved a good deal on shipping costs.

 3 Things to Look for in a Distribution Warehouse

-Choosing a distribution warehouse can be difficult, so we took time to see what three things the top distribution warehouses have to offer you should keep an eye for when shopping around.
+Choosing a distribution warehouse can be difficult, so we took the time to see what the top three things reputable distribution warehouses had to offer prospective clients.

 Regardless of where the distribution warehouse is geographically (more on that below), the location should ideally be near easily accessible trucking or rail lines.
 Most freight and LTL shipments will use these methods of transport and easy access is paramount to cost savings.

-Finding a distribution warehouse in a central location means saving tons on shipping and logistics.
+Finding a distribution warehouse in a central location means savings on shipping and logistics.
 You’ll also want to make sure the distribution warehouse offers modern facilities with diverse product handling so you can get your product from Point A to Point B without getting damaged or lost.